Streams

 System.out.println(mySquareList); // [4, 16, 36, 64, 100]

-// Declarative - lambdas
+// Declarative - with lambdas (modern and preffered)

 mySquareList = mylist.stream()